 Síhasin funds reversion deadline for all projects to 48 months.
-CJA-03-21 is attached hereto (without exhibits) as EXHIBIT 2.
+CJA-03-21 is attached hereto

-- F. In January 2020 the World Health Organization ("WHO") declared a Public Health Emergency of International Concern related to the outbreak of coronavirus ("COVID") and the U.S. Department of Health and Human Services declared a COVID Public Health Emergency; the WHO declared a global COVID pandemic on March 11, 2020. - G. Because of the COVID pandemic, the Navajo Nation Commission on Emergency Management, with the concurrence of Navajo Nation President Jonathan Nez, declared a Navajo Nation Public Health State of Emergency on the Navajo Nation on March 11, 2020.
+Emergency; the WHO declared a global COVID pandemic on March 11, 2020.

+G. Because of the COVID pandemic, the Navajo Nation Commission on Emergency Management, with the concurrence of Navajo Nation President Jonathan Nez, declared a Navajo Nation Public Health State of Emergency on the Navajo Nation on March 11, 2020.
 Resolution No. CEM 20-03-11.
 The Navajo Nation Department of Health subsequently issued numerous Public Health Emergency Orders.
-Public Health Orders 2020-001 through 2022-008 are incorporated herein by reference. - 13 H. The various Public Health Emergency Orders and related Executive Orders resulted in the closure of many Navajo Nation government programs and Chapters, and non-essential 14 15 businesses on the Navajo Nation, for prolonged periods of time.
-The shutdown of government programs, especially the Division of Community Development/Capital Projects 16 Management Department ("CPMD"), created significant obstacles to the implementation 17 and completion of CAP-35-18 projects within the required 48-month timeframe.
-18 - I. Chapters certified under the Local Governance Act at 26 N.N.C. §102(B) ("LGA Chapters"), 19 and the Navajo Tribal Utility Authority ("NTUA") have also been hampered in their 20 completion efforts regarding the projects under their responsibility. - J. The Executive Director of the Division of Community Development ("DCD") has provided a memorandum, dated January 30, 2023, explaining the delays in project implementation and the need for a further deadline extension.
+Public Health Orders 2020-001 through 2022-008 are incorporated herein by reference.

+- H. The various Public Health Emergency Orders and related Executive Orders resulted in the closure of many Navajo Nation government programs and Chapters, and non-essential businesses on the Navajo Nation, for prolonged periods of time.
+The shutdown of government programs, especially the Division of Community Development/Capital Projects Management Department ("CPMD"), created significant obstacles to the implementation and completion of CAP-35-18 projects within the required 48-month timeframe. - I. Chapters certified under the Local Governance Act at 26 N.N.C. §102(B) ("LGA Chapters"), and the Navajo Tribal Utility Authority ("NTUA") have also been hampered in their completion efforts regarding the projects under their responsibility. - J. The Executive Director of the Division of Community Development ("DCD") has provided a memorandum, dated January 30, 2023, explaining the delays in project implementation and the need for a further deadline extension.
 EXHIBIT 3. - K. The previous DCD Director and the Executive Director of the Navajo Division of Transportation ("NDOT") have also provided memoranda requesting an extension of the Síhasin funds reversion deadline.
 EXHIBIT 4. - L. In light of the above, the Navajo Nation finds it to be in the best interest of the Navajo Nation and the Navajo People to amend CAP-35-18, as amended by CJA-03-21, to further extend the Síhasin funds reversion deadline for projects and funds approved under CAP-35-18.